VERIFY: The IRS can't send out tax refunds during a government shutdown

 - Processing Paper Tax Returns through Batching.

-However, the service of issuing refunds isn't running during the government shutdown.
+However, the service of issuing refunds wasn't included in the initial plan for the government shutdown.

-Claims that the IRS can't send out tax refunds during a shutdown are verified.

-The IRS plan was made for a five day shutdown procedure, however, we're now two weeks in.
-The IRS can change the plan, but that hasn't happened yet.

-Note: Editor's note: This story was initially published on Friday, before a Trump administration official said they would be changing funding rules related to the IRS and tax refunds.
-The story has been updated.
+Russell Vought, acting director of the White House Budget Office said Monday that: "The refunds will go out as normal.
+There is an indefinite appropriation to pay tax refunds."

+Vought added the Trump administration is changing the customary rules "from past administrations."